Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

         tags:#tags (#tags  > 1) tagged command queuing enabled
 	======================= ===============================

-  #tags will be truncated to the max queued commands configuration parameter.
+  #tags will be truncated to the woke max queued commands configuration parameter.
   This option also allows to specify a command queue depth for each device that support tagged command queueing.